311zzb/gitlet/gitlet-design.md

    Print the "Staged Files" status.
 Implementation details in the Algorithms section.
 10. `private static void removedFilesStatus()`
     Print the "Removed Files" status.
 Implementation details in the Algorithms section.
+11. `static boolean isStagedForAdd(String fileName)`
+    Return `true` if a designated file is staged for addition.

 ### HashObject